RoySRose/Roy/pages/effective_java_3rd/ef3_chapter2.md

 * When you implement an API, clients may register callbacks and not deregister them.
 Store only weak references to them, for instance , by storing them only as keys in a *WeakHashMap*

-Bottom line : Nulling out object references should be the exception rather than the norm.
+{% include note.html content="Nulling out object references should be the exception rather than the norm.
 The best way to eliminate an obsolete reference is to let the variable that contained the reference fall out of scope.
-This occurs naturally if you define each variable in the narrowest possible scope (Item 45).
+This occurs naturally if you define each variable in
+                              the narrowest possible scope (Item 45)." %}

 ***
 ## Item8 : Avoid finalizers and cleaners